Shanghai Lixin University of Accounting and Finance: Campus

-Shanghai Finance University
+Shanghai Finance College

-Shanghai Finance University (SFU), formerly known as Shanghai Banking School, was launched in 2003 through the joint efforts of the Shanghai Municipal Government and the People's Bank of China.
+Shanghai Finance College, formerly known as Shanghai Banking School, was launched in 2003 through the joint efforts of the Shanghai Municipal Government and the People's Bank of China.

 In Pudong New Area, SFU is near many multinational corporations and several universities.
 It sits on a campus with an area of more than 45 hectares and a construction area of 25 hectares.

 SFU has 11 schools and six departments, offering 25 majors.
 The students are from 23 provinces and municipalities of mainland China, Hong Kong, Macao and Taiwan.
 SFU enrolls 600 foreign students.
 The university has more than 8000 full-time students and a faculty of 717.
 227 teachers hold senior professional titles and three are entitled to 'State Special Allowance' by the China State Council.

 History

 China's financial industry has experienced highs and lows along with all of China's history.
 Financial education has played a key role.
 At the beginning of the republic, there was an urgent need for large numbers of financial professionals due to the establishment of branches of the People's Bank of China and the creation of a new financial system.
 To meet the needs of economic development, the People's Bank of China started financial education.
-In 1952, Shanghai Banking School was established; today it is known as Shanghai Finance University.
+In 1952, Shanghai Banking School was established; today it is known as Shanghai Finance College.